Telegraphen-Korrespondenz Bureau: The 1860s

 The new KKTK or Korrbureau was installed in Vienna in the Modenapalais in Herrengasse.
 A year later, it was moved to the imperial arsenal in Renngasse, and integrated into the military command.
 Its first director was General Josef Wilhelm von Gallina (1820–1883), a theoretician of war movement and later chief of staff of the Austrian army.
 Ludwig Hirschfeld, hired in 1861, took the post of secretary general in 1866.
 Swiss scientist Karl Brunner von Wattenwy, former physics professor at the University of Bern, who headed the Swiss telegraph administration from 1853 to 1857, became responsible for the same service in Austria and remained there for the rest of the decade.
 Von Wattenwy was recruited to develop the Austrian telegraph network and boost infrastructure.
 It was a time when Austria was carrying out the reforms desired by the liberal parties.
 On June 19, 1861, MP Eduard Herbst proposed four committees to work on a new constitution, including one to institute more press freedom.
 From 1862 to 1867, however, the freedom of the press granted was affected, as another law allowed any news outlet to be immediately suspended in the event of war or near war.

 In June 1866, during the Austro-Prussian War, at the Battle of Sadowa, Prussia defeated Austria, in part thanks to the telegraph.
 The Austrian army once more first announced a victory and denied its defeat, just like seven years earlier.

 After the war, liberals acquired a majority in the Reichsrat.
 The press was selling, but small newspapers, mostly conservative, had to buy news from the mainstream liberal newsroom.
 The government then appointed Edward Warrens as the head of KKTK, mostly to serve the domestic press.
 Warrens was also close to Friedrich Ferdinand von Beust, who would become Minister-President of Austria in February 1867.

-The news agencies cartel established in 1859 predicted that the Hapsburg realms would be explored by Wolff alone, but in 1866, KKTK began negotiating an agreement with both Havas and Wolff, prompting Reuters to try to gain a foothold in Vienna as well.
+The news agencies cartel established in 1859 predicted that the Habsburg realms would be explored by Wolff alone, but in 1866, KKTK began negotiating an agreement with both Havas and Wolff, prompting Reuters to try to gain a foothold in Vienna as well.
 During the same month, Herbst proclaimed his ideals of freedom.
 In 1867, he became Minister of Justice in the Auersperg cabinet.
 In January 1867, the Foreign ministry, now under Von Beust, gained control over KKTK.
-The agency was then refounded, during the compromise to turn Hapsburg Austrian into the Austrian-Hungarian dual monarchy.
+The agency was then refounded, during the compromise to turn Habsburg Austrian into the Austrian-Hungarian dual monarchy.
 Its activity is carried away for two years, as the liberal administration allowed the proliferation of daily newspapers.
 But, as KKTK was still very dependent on Wolff for news from abroad, in February 1867 the Austrians opened a bureau in Prague, and then in May another one in Trieste.

 On May 30, 1869, Havas and Wolff signed with KKTK a news exchange agreement, changing its news from Prague, Agram, Pesth and Lemberg for that of Western Europe and Wall Street.